-In this class, you will be guided surely and safely into the writing experience.
+In this online class, you will be guided surely and safely into the writing experience.
 There’s no pressure to work on a specific project or even settle on a genre you prefer.
 The idea is to explore—see with a writer’s eyes, spark ideas, gain confidence, and try out fun writing exercises.

 Kathy will build each class around helpful writing tools and strategies.
 You will complete a range of exercises to learn the most essential parts of creative writing, including creating vivid images, telling an engrossing story, and building well-rounded characters.